-If you are uncertain if the species you need to take to Antarctica would be an introduced species, contact the environmental officer at the NSF/OPP (Polly Penhale, ppenhale@nsf.gov; 703-292-8031).
+If you are uncertain if the species you need to take to Antarctica would be an introduced species, contact the environmental officer at the NSF/PLR (Polly Penhale, ppenhale@nsf.gov; 703-292-8031).

 Import into and export from the United States.
 In the United States it is unlawful, unless authorized by regulation or permit, to have or sell, or to import or export, antarctic plants, mammals or birds.
-An application for a permit must demonstrate that the import or export would fur-
+An application for a permit must demonstrate that the import or export would further the purposes for which the species was taken or collected, demonstrate that the import or export is consistent with the purposes of the ACA, and state which U.S. port will be used.